Browse our members' publications

+For Russian-speaking participants, entries 1, 2, 5, 6, 11, 12 need to be filled out both in Russian and English.
 The applicant is also required to attach a photo of themselves, no more than 1Mb in size.

-Applications for panels are accepted until 01.10.2017.
+Applications for panels are accepted until 01.02.2019.
 Panel applications need to follow the general application form outlined above.
 Additionally, the panel organizer needs to provide the approximate number of panel participants and a preliminary program.